Sienci-Labs/Resources/cnc-fun/handbook/cnc-feeds-speeds.md

 <p style="padding-left: 40px;">These cutting parameters were developed to be used on the average LongMill MK2 without overstressing the machine, if yours doesn't seem to be keeping up at these parameters it might be your machine’s way of telling you that something is loose, worn, or misassembled.
 Check out our page <a href="https://resources.sienci.com/view/lmk2-maintenance/" target="_blank" rel="noopener">here</a> covering tuning, maintenance, and checks for loose components.</p>

-<strong><em>Can I use these feeds and speeds on my non-LongMill machine?</em></strong>
+<strong><em>Can I use these feeds and speeds on my CNC machine?</em></strong>

-<p style="padding-left: 40px;">Hobby CNC routers can vary greatly in terms of their rigidity and capabilities, so this will depend.
-If you’re using these on an industrial machine, these cutting parameters might be a bit conservative but will work just fine.
-If you’re using these on a slightly less robust machine, you might want to dial back some of these settings and proceed with caution.
-Either way, use your best judgment and adjust accordingly.</p>
+<p style="padding-left: 40px;">Hobby CNC routers can vary widely in rigidity, power, and overall capabilities, so results may differ from machine to machine.
+On more robust or industrial-style machines, these cutting parameters may be somewhat conservative but should work reliably.
+On lighter-duty or less rigid machines, you may need to reduce feeds, speeds, or depth of cut and proceed carefully.
+Always monitor the cut and adjust based on your machine’s performance.</p>

 ## Cutting Theory